icerpc/icerpc-csharp/examples/README.md

 ## [OpenTelemetry](./OpenTelemetry/)

 This application illustrates how to use the IceRpc telemetry interceptor and middleware, and how they can be integrated with OpenTelemetry to export traces to Zipkin.
-The application also shows how the trace context is propagated from the client to the front end Hello server, and from the front end Hello server to the backend CRM server, by just configuring the IceRpc telemetry interceptor and middleware.

 ## [Stream](./Stream/)